The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2: Abstract

 We present a classification algorithm for isolated hypersurface singularities of corank $2$ and modality $1$ over the real numbers.
 For a singularity given by a polynomial over the rationals, the algorithm determines its right equivalence class by specifying all representatives in Arnold's list of normal forms \citep{AVG1985} belonging to this class, and the corresponding values of the moduli parameter.

-We discuss how to computationally realize the individual steps of the algorithm for all singularities in consideration, and give explicit examples.
+We discuss how to computationally realize the individual steps of the algorithm for all singularities under consideration, and give explicit examples.
 The algorithm is implemented in the \textsc{Singular} library \texttt{realclassify.lib}.